ansible/ansible-documentation/docs/docsite/rst/community/contributor_path.rst

 Teach others
 ============

-Share your experience with other contributors through :ref:`improving documentation<community_documentation_contributions>`, answering questions from other contributors and users on :ref:`Matrix/Libera.Chat IRC<communication>`, giving advice on issues and pull requests, and discussing `Community Topics <https://github.com/ansible-community/community-topics/issues>`_.
+Share your experience with other contributors through :ref:`improving documentation<community_documentation_contributions>`, answering questions from other contributors and users on :ref:`Matrix/Libera.Chat IRC<communication>`, giving an advice on issues and pull requests, and discussing `Community Topics <https://github.com/ansible-community/community-topics/issues>`_.

 Become a collection maintainer
 ===============================